Scalable Reactive Atomistic Dynamics with GAIA: Introduction

-Atomistic simulations are advancing the frontier of materials and chemical sciences.
-This progress has been driven by simulation techniques such as molecular dynamics (MD) and Monte Carlo, which have been pivotal in elucidating phenomena that remain inaccessible to direct experimental observation~\cite{CP85,FW91,IMT05,MH09,HD18}.
+Atomistic simulations are advancing the frontiers of materials and chemical sciences.
+This progress has been driven by simulation techniques such as molecular dynamics (MD) and Monte Carlo methods, which have been pivotal in elucidating phenomena that remain inaccessible to direct experimental observation~\cite{CP85,FW91,IMT05,MH09,HD18}.
 However, the fidelity of these simulations depends on the underlying energy models, which involve inevitable trade-offs between predictive accuracy and computational efficiency.
-Classical force fields (FFs) are widely used energy models that approximate complex atomistic interactions with simple analytical functions, thereby enabling computational efficiency essential for large-scale simulations~\cite{PS17,SMDS19}.
-Nevertheless, their reliance on heuristics and system-specific parameter fitting limits their general applicability, particularly for systems containing metallic elements~\cite{HSMM18}.
-This limitation is compounded as only a few FFs can describe bond formation and breaking, a capability essential for modeling complex chemical processes, thus further restricting their use to narrowly defined systems and applications~\cite{STH00,YSP07,SHIK16}.
-Density functional theory (DFT) can address these challenges by providing an accurate description of interatomic interactions, but the computational cost increases significantly with system size, limiting its applicability to simplified systems rather than experimentally relevant ones.
+Classical force fields (FFs) are widely used energy models that approximate complex atomistic interactions with simple analytical functions, thereby providing the computational efficiency required for large-scale simulations~\cite{PS17,SMDS19}.
+Nevertheless, the reliance on heuristics and system-specific parameter fitting limits their general applicability, particularly for systems involving transition metals and complex chemistries~\cite{HSMM18}.
+This limitation is compounded by the fact that relatively few FFs can describe bond formation and breaking, an essential capability for modeling complex chemical processes.
+As a result, their use is often restricted to narrowly defined systems and applications~\cite{STH00,YSP07,SHIK16}.
+Density functional theory (DFT) can address these challenges by providing an accurate description of interatomic interactions, but its applicability is limited to simplified systems rather than experimentally relevant ones, since the computational cost increases significantly with system size.